 It is a Dual Band 802.11ac WiFi dongle that works in both the 2.4Ghz and 5GHz ranges.

-During testing it gave some impressive WiFi speeds at 213Mbps Download, and 21Mbps Upload.
+During testing, it gave some impressive WiFi speeds at 213Mbps Download and 21Mbps Upload.

 Two large 5dBi antennas are attached to get a better signal from a distance.

-The Panda PAU09 is a dual band wireless USB adapter with wide compatibility, from Windows 10 to Linux.
+The Panda PAU09 is a dual-band wireless USB adapter with wide compatibility, from Windows 10 to Linux.

-The AWUS036AC is one of their newest adapters that is built to get a signal at a distance.
+The AWUS036AC is one of their adapters that is built to get a signal at a distance.

-WiFi Frequency and Protocols
+WiFi Frequency Protocols and Laptops